European Union Special Representative: Bosnia and Herzegovina

 Peter Sørensen took over the position of EUSR in Bosnia and Herzegovina with a mandate from 1 September 2011 until 30 June 2015.
 His post was de-coupled from the one of High Representative for Bosnia and Herzegovina (which remained in the hands of Valentin Inzko), aiming at fostering the EU pre-accession strategy for Bosnia and Herzegovina.
 However, in November 2014, Sørensen became Head of the EU Delegation in Geneva, leaving the EUSR BiH post vacant.
 Lars-Gunnar Wigemark was appointed as the EUSR in Bosnia and Herzegovina from 1 March 2015 until 31 October 2015.
 His mandate was extended until 30 June 2018 and again until 31 August 2019.
 Johann Sattler replaced him in 2019, with a mandate from 1 September 2019 to 31 August 2023.
+His mandate was extended until 31 August 2024.
+Luigi Soreca is the current Special Representative, serving since 1 September 2024.

 Kosovo

 Tomáš Szunyog was appointed as Special Representative in Kosovo on 30 July 2020.
 His mandate runs from 1 September 2020 until 31 August 2023.
+His mandate was extended until 31 August 2024.

 South Caucasus and the Crisis in Georgia

 Toivo Klaar was appointed Special Representative for the South Caucasus and the crisis in Georgia on 13 November 2017.
 His mandate was extended until 29 February 2020, and again until 28 February 2021.
-His mandate was again extended until 28 February 2022, and then again until 31 August 2022, and then again until 31 August 2023.
+His mandate was again extended until 28 February 2022, and then again until 31 August 2022, and then again until 31 August 2023. and then until 31 August 2024.
+Magdalena Grono was appointed Special Representative on 1 November 2024.